 In 2014, 100 years after the founding of the business, on the very same street where Joel Russ first stood outside and sold his herrings out of a barrel, his great-grandchildren, Josh and Niki Russ, continued the family and business legacy and opened Russ & Daughters Cafe at 127 Orchard Street.

 In 2015, after 101 years solely on the Lower East Side, Russ & Daughters expanded to the Upper East Side to open Russ & Daughters at the Jewish Museum - a restaurant and take-out appetizing counter.

-In Brooklyn, at Russ & Daughters Bagels & Bakery, Russ & Daughters bakes all of its own bagels, bialys, shissel rye bread, pumpernickel, challah, babka, black and whites, knishes, and other traditional favorites.
+In Brooklyn, at Russ & Daughters at the Brooklyn Navy Yard, we bake all of our own bagels, bialys, shissel rye bread, pumpernickel, challah, babka, black & white cookies, knishes, and other traditional favorites.
 Each of the Russ & Daughters recipes reflects four generations of dedication to authenticity, tradition, and history — a continuous thread that runs from the Russ family to your family.